 Being asked to work for free is annoying, but we’ve all done it.
 Most freelancers will have regretted it at some stage.

-Yet the allure of the E-word – ‘exposure’, has seduced many a talented artist, musician or designer into giving away their services for zero financial compensation, as illustrated beautifully (and swearily) in this classic viral cartoon by The Oatmeal.
+Yet the allure of the E-word – ‘exposure’, has seduced many a talented artist, musician or designer into giving away their services for zero financial compensation.

 If you’re making art for art’s sake, a little exposure can go a long way.
 But if you’re trying to make a living, and valuing your own service, you’re going to have to stand up for yourself every now and then.

 Owing to the rise of social media, an alternative but increasingly effective way of gaining legitimate exposure is to publicly name and shame large companies who seek to take advantage of freelancers.
 No matter whether you’re struggling or flourishing, as a freelancer you’re always going to get asked to do things for free.
 Here are a few who have had enough, and have fruitfully decided to take their grievances to the web.

 A Sainsbury’s branch in Camden managed to raise the ire of the freelancing community in May 2016 by putting out an ad asking for “a creative and ambitious artist to voluntarily refurbish our canteen”.

 The lucky winner would get “experience in the creative industry while making our community a comfortable area for employees to escape to… giving you the one opportunity to build your career and develop your reputation through the allocated store in Camden.”